 Are Volkswagen Safe?

-No matter your first car or you’re tenth, you want to buy a safe car.
+No matter your first car or your tenth, you want to buy a safe car.
 How does Volkswagen fare in the safety standards?
 Volkswagen scores are continually high in the NHTSA.
 In 2020 and 2021, the Golf, Jetta, and Atlas scored 5 Stars out of 5.

 All models come standard with a full suite of airbags, emergency braking, post-collision braking, pedestrian detection, and blind-spot monitoring.
 These features are on most new cars today, but Volkswagen also includes as standard Apple Pay / Android Auto to reduce the risk of driver error whilst on the phone.